Worship With Us

 What to expect

 The format of the service and the person leading it should make it clear as the service goes along what's happening.
 But nudge your neighbour and ask them if you aren't sure!
 Any service books or hymn books you might need will be in the pews already so you won't have to juggle with an armful of books when you arrive.
+The words of hymns are mostly on the screens, but there are hymnbooks if you prefer.

 Services are a mixture of prayers, hymns or songs, and readings.
 An "average" service will include about five hymns or songs, prayers for others, a talk, and two or three readings from the Bible.
-On Sunday mornings there's also likely to be a short chat with the Junior Church children when they come into the service (around 11.20 ish).